valotas/valotas.com/src/articles/promise-sequence.md

   });
 ```

-The solution was very simple googling, but that kind of excerise can only help you sharp you Promise knowledge.
+The solution was very simple googling, but that kind of excerise can only help you sharp your Promise knowledge.
 So
 Let's try to implement the solution.
-In order to attack the problem, I'll try to solve it with just promises in the
+In order to attack the problem, I'll try to solve it with just 2 promises in the
 dumpest possible way:

 ```js